tzachiazo1/yoshi/website/docs/yoshi-server/testing.md

 });
 ```

-Instead of passing `HttpClient` from `yoshi-server`, we will pass the `HttpClient` from `yoshi-server-testing` as a prop to the component.
-This `HttpClient` will have the mocks that we want.
+Instead of passing an instance of `yoshi-server`'s `HttpClient`, we will pass a `yoshi-server-testing` instance, with the mocks that we want to return.